Medically reviewed by Michele Emery, DNP

 By now it should be clear to you that everything you do impacts your health in some way.
 The food you eat, the level of stress you experience, and the amount of sleep you get can all affect your health in positive or negative ways.

-If you’re serious about improving your sexual performance, man up and start taking accountability for your own actions and your own daily habits!
+If you’re serious about improving your sexual performance, start taking accountability for your actions and daily habits!